 Pass the rope under itself to make a half hitch.

 4Snug the knot into position.
 Take your time and make sure that the whole knot is tidy and snug.

 This knot doesn’t appear in ABOK.

 The adjustable grip hitch is not the adjustable jam hitch (ABOK 1994), no matter what Wikipedia says.

 And despite the confusing name, it is not the same as the adjustable hitch (ABOK 1800).

 It is occasionally and incorrectly called a modified taut line hitch.

 This is part of a family of similar knots that are frequently confused with each other.
-See the Friction Hitches chapter introduction for a full discussion of the topic.
+See the Friction Hitches chapter of the Big Book of Bondage Knots for a full discussion of the topic.